Bellwether: United States

 The Territory of Guam had no misses from 1984 to 2012 (100.0%); it lacks electoral college votes, but conducts a presidential straw vote on local election day.
 From 1996 through 2012, Ohio was within 1.85% of the national popular vote result.
 Due to the Electoral College system, bellwethers of sufficient size form the focus of political attention and presidential campaigns as swing states.
-As of 2016, Ohio and, with almost double its electors, Florida were seen by political pundits and national campaigns as the most important swing states due to their large number of electoral votes and politically mixed breakdown.
+By 2016, Ohio and, with almost double its electors, Florida, were seen by political pundits and national campaigns as the most important swing states due to their large number of electoral votes and politically mixed breakdown.
 No Republican has won the presidency while losing Ohio, so the party campaigns there intensively.
-In 2000, the presidential election inadvertently led to the abolition of varied machines intra-state for vote counting in Bush v.
-Gore in which Bush's team saw off the pending recount of some Florida votes, that has been later proven to have been almost certain to have, likewise, seen a Bush win.
-A full-state recount could have restored the votes of thousands of older voters whose dimpled and double-voted ballots were indecipherable to machines but would have been clear in a ballot-by-ballot review.
-In the 2020 election Joe Biden defeated incumbent Donald Trump without winning either state.
-He won Arizona, which no other Democratic candidate had won since 1996, and Georgia (of similar population size to Ohio), which none had since 1992 meaning the number of swing states has increased and a winning Democratic campaign could, potentially, focus much less on Ohio and Florida.
+The period from 1964 to 2016 ties Ohio with Pennsylvania, from 1828 to 1880, as the longest consecutive bellwether streak in US history.
+In the 2020 election Joe Biden defeated incumbent Donald Trump without winning either Ohio or Florida.
+He won Arizona, which no other Democratic candidate had won since 1996, and Georgia (of similar population size to Ohio), which no Democrat had since 1992.
+However, the rightward political shift of Ohio and Florida, which was modest in the 2016 and 2020 elections, accelerated greatly in 2024 with both states measuring double-digit margins toward the Republican party, more than ten points to the right of the national average.
+Thus, Georgia and Arizona are newer swing states, while Ohio and Florida appear less likely to swing back leftward.

 Others

 Brazil

-In Brazil's direct presidential elections the winner has taken the state of Minas Gerais in the last-round from 1955 to 2022, inclusive.
-It has more than 21 million residents, includes Belo Horizonte and has been birthplace of the record of nine presidents to date.
-The state has 10.1% of the population.
-It is varied in topography and larger than Metropolitan France.
+In Brazil's direct presidential elections the winner has taken the state of Minas Gerais in the last-round of every election between 1955 and 2022.
+The state has more than 21 million residents, includes Belo Horizonte (the third-largest metropolitan area in Brazil) and has been birthplace of the record of nine presidents to date.

+Because of its varied topography, large area (larger than Metropolitan France) and significant share of national population (10.1%, second only to São Paulo), it is considered as a microcosm of Brazil's society and economics as a whole.